-Using our example of Apple Inc. (AAPL) $136 call contracts from part 1, think about how much that right to buy shares of AAPL would be worth if the stock were trading at $175.
+Using our example of Apple Inc. (AAPL) $150 call contracts from Part 1, think about how much that right to buy shares of AAPL would be worth if the stock were trading at $175.

 This is called the intrinsic value of an options contract.
 But it’s only part of the story.

-If you owned an AAPL $136 call contract that didn’t expire for another three months, you should be willing to pay more than just $39 per share.
+If AAPL was trading at $175 and you were buying an AAPL $150 call contract that was valid for another three months, you would probably expect to pay more than just $25 per share option.

-So with three months left to go, and if you believe AAPL will trade higher, you would be willing to pay a bit more for the option.
+So with three months left to go – and if you believe AAPL will trade higher than $175 – you would be willing to pay a bit more for the option.

-So maybe instead of paying $39 per share, you would be willing to pay something closer to say $50.
-That extra $11 on top of the intrinsic value is known as extrinsic value or the time value of an option contract.
+So maybe instead of paying $25 per share option, you would be willing to pay something closer to, say, $35.
+That extra $10 on top of the intrinsic value is known as the extrinsic value – or time value – of an options contract.

 Tracking the Price of Your Call or Put Contracts

-When you own a call contract and the price of the underlying stock trades higher, the market price for your contract should also trade higher.
+When you own a call contract and the price of the underlying stock trades higher, the market price for your contracts will usually also trade higher.

-If shares of AAPL moved to $175, the intrinsic value would be $39.
-And if AAPL traded even higher up to $185, the intrinsic value would be $49.
+If shares of AAPL are trading at $175, the intrinsic value of the $150 3-month call is $25.
+And if AAPL trades even higher, up to $185, the intrinsic value would be $35.

 As you can see, a small percentage increase for a stock price can lead to much bigger percentage gains for your option contract.

-In the example above, a 5.7% increase for shares of AAPL would have led to a 25% increase in the intrinsic value of the option price.
+In the example above, a 5.7% increase in the price of AAPL shares would lead to a 40% increase in the intrinsic value of the option.